 Supporting All Learners

-Instead of writing their paragraphs, allow students who are having difficulty to record their responses on a tape recorder.
+Instead of writing their paragraphs, allow students who are having difficulty to record their responses on an audio recorder.
 You may also want to pair them with a peer coach or work with them separately.

 - Have students visit other classes within the school to share their paragraphs.

-- Choose appropriate holiday stories that are rich in dialogue and create Readers Theatre scripts for each story.
-Perform the story for other classes and/or parents.
+- Choose appropriate holiday stories that are rich in dialogue and create Reader's Theatre scripts for each story.
+Perform the story for other classes and parents.

 - Introduce other holiday stories and continue comparing, using a more complex graphic organizer.

 Invite parents or community members to speak to the class, discussing how they celebrate Christmas, Hanukkah, or Kwanzaa.
 Have them bring a special dish or symbol to share.

 - Complete charting exercises and Overlapping Concepts Graphic Organizer with teacher assistance